 Five Keys to Success.
 Hey everyone, I hope you are well.
 Previously, I shared Tips on Focusing on Success.
 In today’s post, I will be sharing the five keys to success.
 This can relate to anybody in any situation.
-Whether at work, schools, at home, or whatever the problem may be in your life right now.
+Whether at work, school, at home, or whatever the problem may be in your life right now.
 Always remember these five keys to success.
-If you apply these keys to success to your everyday lifestyle and be consistent with it, you will see the results you want to achieve.
+If you apply these keys to success to your everyday lifestyle and be consistent, you will see the results you want to achieve.

 Five Keys to Success

 Arrive early for appointments and meetings.
 Plan time milestones in your daily schedule that tell you when to begin transferring to a position.
 When you stop working on a task, begin collecting resource materials and start travelling.
 Allow time for travel delays, especially if driving.
 Consider: The fastest way to destroy people’s trust in you is to waste their time.

 Answer your phone and return phone calls.
 Listen carefully and entirely when people talk to you.
 Show an interest in others before telling about yourself.
 When making phone calls, devote all your attention to what the other person is saying (instead of sharing with other tasks, such as checking e-mail or playing computer games).
 Phone others only when you can devote full attention to what the other person is saying.
 Consider: ignoring people is rude and unprofessional.

 For example, we always prepare a plan for meetings.
 Contact key participants before the meeting to hear their views, solicit suggestions for agenda items, and coach them on preparing for the meeting.
 Send agendas far enough before the meeting so that people have time to prepare.
 Consider: Bad meetings demonstrate an inability to provide leadership.